 Figure 2.
 Horizontal Org Chart Example

-In a vertical org chart, decision is made by the top management and descended down to employees through the hierarchy.
-Employees are required to follow orders and guidance from the upper level to do complete the tasks.
-But in a horizontal org chart, employees can make decision in their daily operation and only have to ask for instruction when it comes to some large issues.
-Most of the time, staffers are driven by not the manager’s command but company’s goal.
+In a vertical org chart, a decision is made by the top management and descended down to employees through the hierarchy.
+Employees are required to follow orders and guidance from their upper level in order to complete the tasks.
+However, in a horizontal org chart, employees can make a decision by themselves for daily operation and only have to ask for instructions when it comes to very important issues.
+In most cases, staffers are not driven by their manager’s command, but instead the company’s goal.

-In vertical org chart, since decision is made by the upper level and flows down to employees, collaboration can only occur in some formal occasions like meeting.
-In horizontal org chart, employees have rights to make decision during the daily operation therefore collaboration tends to happen more organically.
-Employees are more accessible to acquaintance with each other in order to produce collaborative solutions.
+In vertical org charts, since the decision is made by the upper level and flows down to employees, collaboration can only occur on some formal occasions like a meeting.
+In horizontal org charts, employees have rights to make a decision during the daily operation, therefore, collaboration tends to happen more organically.
+Employees are more accessible to an acquaintance in order to produce collaborative and teamwork solutions.

-Communication in vertical org chart is mainly to occur within in departments or between department members and managers.
-It can be slowed down by rigid structure.
-But communication in a horizontal org chart can be easier to flow down from one department to another.
+Communication in the vertical org chart mainly occurred within departments or between sub-divisions members and managers.
+It can be slowed down by the rigid structure.
+On the other hand, communication in a horizontal org chart can be easier to flow down from one department to another.

 Simply go here for more info: Org Chart Creator